gracebrickley/clus24-devwks-2047/workshop-ui/src/lab-guide/section1.md

 ## Goals

 This lab is meant to introduce you to different design patterns in event-driven architecture.
 Each section implements a different pattern, building on previous sections.
-The goal is to demonstrate how event-driven systems behave in different scenarios.

 To start, we will set up our lab environment and look at what has been provided for us!
 Also, if you have not already done so, go ahead and prepare for the workshop by downloading Docker Desktop [here](https://www.docker.com/products/docker-desktop/).